 Bookmark these blog posts for job search advice on body language, interviewing and more:

-Graduation is the only the beginning.
+Graduation is only the beginning.
 Get ready to go out there and find the job you’ve been working toward.
 Keep this guide handy to help you every step of the way, and contact your school if you have any questions or need any assistance.
 Good luck!